2015 Sewing Educators Yearbook

 2910 Berkshire, Mesquite, TX 75150

 Louise Schubert has been sewing since she was 13.
 She studied Clothing and Textiles at the University of North Texas and worked as a professional stock pattern maker for several years.
 She is a Trained Sewing Instructor through the Sewing and Craft Alliance, an officer in the American Sewing Guild, and an active member of the Dallas Area Fiber Artists.
-She constantly strives to hone her sewing skills, and loves to learn new techniques.
-Skills in patternmaking and design have allowed her to assist others in wardrobe planning, figure analysis, and fashion styling.
 Her passion for custom accessories has led her to explore and develop skills in machine embroidery, needle felting, Nuno felting, beading and jewelry making, polymer clay, and other Fiber Arts.
 She teaches classes to make custom buttons using several different methods, needle and Nuno felting techniques, as well as several other fiber art techniques.
 Louise also teaches classes in pattern making, pattern alterations, and sewing techniques.

 SewkeysE by Emma Seabrooke